Aladin147/BLKWDS_Manager/docs/Journal.md

 These refinements will be addressed in future phases as we continue to enhance the Studio Management component.

+## 2025-06-04: Dashboard Layout Responsiveness Improvements

+Today we focused on improving the dashboard layout responsiveness to address issues where the app appears incorrectly formatted on initial launch and requires manual window resizing to display properly.

+Key accomplishments:

+1. **Responsive Layout Implementation**:
+   - Implemented a responsive layout system using `LayoutBuilder` to adapt to different screen sizes
+   - Added a breakpoint at 800px width to switch between desktop and mobile layouts
+   - Created a `SingleChildScrollView` with `ConstrainedBox` and `IntrinsicHeight` to ensure proper scrolling

+2. **Component Organization**:
+   - Extracted dashboard content into a separate method `_buildDashboardContent` for better code organization
+   - Fixed the search functionality in the gear list modal
+   - Added fixed heights to containers for better layout stability

+3. **Layout Improvements**:
+   - Improved the organization of dashboard components for better space utilization
+   - Fixed the layout of Today's bookings and Recent activity sections
+   - Ensured proper padding and spacing between components
+   - Made the gear preview list more prominent and usable

+4. **Mobile Layout Enhancements**:
+   - Created a stacked layout for smaller screens with Quick Actions and Gear Preview in a vertical arrangement
+   - Adjusted component sizes for better visibility on smaller screens
+   - Ensured all functionality remains accessible regardless of screen size

+These improvements have significantly enhanced the user experience by making the dashboard more responsive and better organized.
+The app now displays correctly on initial launch and adapts smoothly to different screen sizes without requiring manual window resizing.

 ## Next Steps

 - Create Simple Booking Reports to complete the Enhanced Booking Management System